-- Safety first: Be sure to wear protective goggles and gloves to avoid accidental injury
+- Wear protective goggles and gloves to avoid accidental injury.

 - A measuring tape to measure the wall dimensions.

 - Primer to protect drywall and mirror backing.

 - Mastic adhesive to glue the mirror tile to your wall.

 - Use Double-sided to tape to secure mirror tile to the wall.